icanzilb/EasyAnimation/README.md

 * `.Autoreverse` for chain animations (if possible)
 * add support for keyframe animation along the path via a custom property
 * cool demos...
+* iOS9 - use new animation syntax, integrate the built-in `CASpringAnimation` class

 Version History
 ========

+* 0.7 - round of bug fixes and a number of improvements
 * 0.6 - first beta version